Why Do You Think Egg Cells Are Large and Sperm Cells Are Small?

 Sperm cells are designed for mobility and have a long tail that propels them towards the egg.
 They also contain a large amount of cytoplasm, which provides the nutrients needed for fertilization to take place.

-Zobacz też: How Much Zinc to Increase Sperm Volume
+Zobacz też: How Often Does Sperm Renew?

 Egg cells, on the other hand, are much larger than sperm cells.
 This is because they have to harbor all of the materials and nutrients that will be necessary for a fertilized embryo to grow.